mikiec84/generator-botlerplate/README.md

 This module is a generator that will help you easily start your project!

-For more instructions on the Botlerplate, go to [Github Botlerplate](https://github.com/RecastAI/botlerplate)
+For more instructions on the Botlerplate, go to the [Botlerplate](https://github.com/RecastAI/botlerplate)

 ## Installation